• Menu

 HNST Mold Inspections can test your residential or commercial property for lead in the State of New York.

 Lead was used in many products before we knew its neurotoxic effects.
 Unfortunately, even now that we know how harmful it can be, it is still used in consumer products both legally and illegally.
-There are scenarios where lead is used in a safe manner, but any human contact with it can be potentially harmful.
+There are scenarios where lead is used safely, but any human contact with it can be potentially harmful.

 Lead can be found in many places in and out of the home and workplace.
 Older paint commonly contained lead as an additive.
 As did water pipes, ceramic, old gasoline, batteries, and cosmetics.
 Lead and lead-based compounds found in these items can also seep into the ground.
 For instance, lead from old paint on the exterior of a building can leach into the soil and water in the surrounding area.
 Lead pipes can leach into water supplies.